-The scholarship directly applies to the tuition fee at KTH and does not include a cost of living allowance.
+The KTH Joint Programme Scholarship covers the tuition fee for the study period spent at KTH and does not include living costs.

-- Computer Simulations for Science and Engineering (COSSE)
+- Computer Simulations for Science and Engineering COSSE

 - Management and Engineering of Environment and Energy ME3 (Erasmus+)

-- Maritime Engineering, Nordic Five Tech
+- Maritime Engineering (Nordic Five Tech)

-- Security and Cloud Computing SECCLO (Joint Erasmus+)
+- Security and Cloud Computing SECCLO (Erasmus+)

-For applicants who are attending KTH for the first year of the programme and have not applied through universityadmissions.se, you must send scans of your original bachelor's degree and transcripts (including official translations if they are not issued in English) to firstname.lastname@example.org .
+Applicants attending KTH for the first year of a programme and have not applied through universityadmissions.se must send scans of their original bachelor's degree and transcripts (including official translations if they are not issued in English) to email@example.com .
+Applicants attending KTH for the second year must send scans of their original transcripts from your first year of studies within the joint programme to firstname.lastname@example.org .

 - The applicant's grades (GPA or equivalent)